 True Walla Walla wines were few and far between until the mid-1990s, when substantial new plantings at Seven Hills, Pepper Bridge and a few other sites began to provide grapes to the growing number of boutique wineries.
-Today, as the winery population of the county nears 100, there are still just 1200 bearing acres.
+Today, as the winery population now exceeds 100, there are just under 2000 bearing vineyard acres.

 The Walla Walla Valley AVA is a subset of the Columbia Valley, and spills across the border into Oregon.
 It is roughly diamond-shaped, with the Blue Mountains forming a cup-like eastern border around the valley, which broadens and flattens as it opens to the west.
 Distinctive and very different micro-climates have begun to emerge and it seems very likely that the appellation will be meaningfully subdivided in the not-too-distant future.